Grants reference

 moat grant mcp <name>

-The <name> argument matches the MCP server name in agent.yaml.
+The <name> argument matches the MCP server name in moat.yaml.
 The credential is stored as mcp-<name>.

 Credential source